What is Neuromuscular Dentistry?

 When teeth, muscles and joints are in harmony, symptoms associated with TMJ dysfunction can be alleviated.
 This position also requires a special computer to find.
 Furthermore, splits and mouth guards are a guess and cannot find your physiologic position.
 Neuromuscular treatments at our office are 98% successful.

-Neuromuscular Dental Services
+Physiologic Dental Services

 Neuromuscular Dentistry Patient Testimonial

-Symptoms of Temporomandibular Joint Dysfunction
+Symptoms of Temporomandibular Joint Disorder

 - Headaches, including migraines